crypto-liquidity-providers/lpm/provider-cli/README.md

 # CLI application for Liquidity Providers

-This is a CLI tool for for agents wishing to provide liquidity to a Cartesi Rollups application that supports LPM transfers.
+This is a CLI tool for agents wishing to provide liquidity to a Cartesi Rollups application that supports LPM transfers.

 Its basic logic is to monitor LPM transfer vouchers emitted by applications, and for each voucher automatically submit a transaction to advance the payment to the final recipient, collecting the specified fee.